phpbg/watchtv/readme.md

 * It may work on other networks (Cable, Satellite, ATSC), but it is yet untested.
 * Please open an issue or merge request to report your success or failure to improve this software.

-## Status
-It is in alpha stage, slow, but should be reliable enough (I've been running a server for weeks without problems).

-## TODO LIST - Help wanted
+## Status - 1.0 milestone
-These are ideas, please provide feedback and help:
+* It is working and functionnal
+* Needs more testing before stable release
+* Needs packaging for common linux distributions (at least Debian/Raspbian/Ubuntu)
+* Needs DVBV5 stability fixes to be upstreamed

+## Ideas for future releases
-* browse electronic program guide (EPG) (easy, just a web page to do, will be next release feature)
+* browse whole electronic program guide (EPG) (currently you can just view running EPG)
 * multiple adapter support
 * pause (live recording)
 * scheduled recording